pzaino/thecrowler/README.md

-On top of that it can also be used as the "base" for a more complex cyber security tool, as it can be used to gather information about a website, its network, its owners, which services are being exposed etc.
+On top of that it can also be used as the "base" for a more complex cyber security tool, as it can be used to gather information about a website, its network, its owners, vulnerabilities, which services are being exposed etc.

 Given it can also extract information, it can be used to create knowledge bases with reference to the sources, or to create a database of information about a